Book Discussion Kits

 Search for other similar book kits

-Animals Coming of Age Family Pacific Northwest Science & Nature YouthHouse of Hope and Fear, The
+Animals Coming of Age Family Dynamics Pacific Northwest Science & Nature Young AdultHomewaters: a Human and Natural History of Puget Sound

 Young, AudreyOpening with the view of an idealistic young doctor entering her first post-graduate job, The House of Hope and Fear explores not only the personal journey of one doctor's life and career but also the health care system as a whole.
 The setting is Seattle's Harborview Hospital.